-The University accepts transfer credit as indicated above, but does not accept more than 70 semester units of such credit toward graduation.
-Courses in excess of 70 semester units will receive subject credit and may be used to satisfy University subject requirements.
+The University accepts transfer credit as indicated above, but does not accept more than 70 semester units of lower division credit toward graduation.
+Lower division courses in excess of 70 semester units will receive subject credit and may be used to satisfy University subject requirements.
 The University does not accept credit that students have been granted for military service, nor does the University necessarily accept credit that City College of San Francisco has granted for work completed at other institutions.

-Intersegmental General Education Transfer Curriculum (IGETC) for 2019-20
+Intersegmental General Education Transfer Curriculum (IGETC) for 2020-21